 Phillip Naylor is professor of history at Marquette University where he teaches Middle East and North Africa (MENA) history and other courses (Byzantium, Modern Europe).
 He has co-edited State and Society in Algeria (1992) and authored France and Algeria: A History of Decolonization and Transformation (2000), Historical Dictionary of Algeria (2006, 2015), and North Africa: A History from Antiquity to the Present (2009, 2015).
 His most recent publication is a co-edited book, Milwaukee Rock and Roll, 1950-2000: A Reflective History (2019).
 He is Co-editor-in-Chief of the Journal of North African Studies.

-Louisa Rice is Professor and Department Chair of History at UW-Eau Claire.
+Louisa Rice is Professor and Department Chair of History at University of Wisconsin-Eau Claire.
 Her research areas include: Modern French and British Imperialism, Decolonization, French West Africa, and Colonial and Postcolonial theory.
 Professor Rice earned her PhD in History from Rutgers University.

 Elizabeth Schmidt is professor emeritus of history at Loyola University Maryland.
 She received her Ph.D. from the University of Wisconsin and has written extensively about US involvement in apartheid South Africa, women under colonialism in Zimbabwe, the nationalist movement in Guinea, and foreign intervention in Africa from the Cold War to the war on terror.
 Her books include: Foreign Intervention in Africa after the Cold War: Sovereignty, Responsibility, and the War on Terror (Athens: Ohio University Press, 2018); Foreign Intervention in Africa: From the Cold War to the War on Terror (New York: Cambridge University Press, 2013); Cold War and Decolonization in Guinea, 1946-1958 (Athens: Ohio University Press, 2007); Mobilizing the Masses: Gender, Ethnicity, and Class in the Nationalist Movement in Guinea, 1939-1958 (Portsmouth, NH: Heinemann, 2005); Peasants, Traders, and Wives: Shona Women in the History of Zimbabwe, 1870-1939 (Portsmouth, NH: Heinemann, 1992); and Decoding Corporate Camouflage: U.S. Business Support for Apartheid (Washington, DC: Institute for Policy Studies, 1980).